Mondays to Fridays

 If you begin viewing the ceremony late, you may miss speakers or your name being called.
 However, the video will be posted, so you can watch it at a later time.

 You will need an internet browser if you are using your computer to view the ceremony.
 Google Chrome, Mozilla Firefox, and Internet Explorer can all be used to view the ceremony.
 Using your computer, you would open an internet browser of your choice and can then navigate to the Facebook Page of the College you are graduating from at the prescribed start time.
-You would then be able to view the ceremony live.
+You would then be able to view ceremony live.
 You can also navigate to the YouTube channel of the College you are graduating from to view the ceremony.

 Yes!
-You can open up your Facebook app and go to the Facebook page for the college you are graduating from at the start time of the ceremony to view the recognition.
+You can open up your Facebook app and go to the Facebook page for the college you are graduating from at the start time of the ceremony to view the graduation.
 You can also open your YouTube app and go to the YouTube Channel for the College you are graduating from at the prescribed start time of the ceremony to view the ceremony.
 You can also use internet browsers from your phone to navigate to Facebook or YouTube to watch the ceremonies.

 There is no capacity limit for the number of viewers watching and participating in Facebook and YouTube ceremonies.